f-corvaro/42.common_core/README.md

 **Note:** When I started this journey, project evaluations were conducted using the blackhole system.
 Now, evaluations are based on milestones.

+`⚠️ To comply with copyright regulations and avoid potential issues with 42 School, all subjects, exams, and correction sheets have been removed from this repository and any related sub-repositories containing my work.`

 </p>
 <br>